 To improve IoT security, we need better Public Key Infrastructure, which involves establishing the proper identity and authentication to avoid misuse and unauthorized access.

 Companies like HYPR and toolkits like Webroot are aiming to do the following, and 2017 will be a big step to achieve a secure IoT system.
-What we need today is a better knowledge about the common types of IoT attacks and the best possible ways to protect them.
+What we need today is better knowledge about the common types of IoT attacks and the best possible ways to protect them.
 As IoT is still in its infancy, the vulnerabilities are many, and it’s only having good security practices that will help users overcome emerging attacks.